johanzi/GOMAP_maize_B73_NAM5/README.md

 - M = Total number of genes annotated within a given GO term
 - N = Total number of genes annotated for a given genome (e.g. 39,756 genes for maize here)

-Note that richFactor and FoldEnrich are completely correlated so the only difference on the plot would be the values of the x-axis.
+Note that richFactor and FoldEnrich are proportional so the only difference on the plot would be the values of the x-axis.

 To dig further into the GO enrichment analysis of the three ontologies, one can turn it into one data frame containing the results for all three ontologies using the home-made function `enrichResult2dataframe` (found in `go_functions.R`):